linux-on-ibm-z/docker-openresty/README.md

 It is *highly recommended* that you use the upstream-based images for best support.
 For best stability, pin your images to the full tag, for example `1.17.8.1-0-bionic`.

-At this time, the only images that are compatible with ARM64v8 are `alpine` and `alpine-fat`.
+At this time, the only images that are compatible with ARM64v8 and s390x are `alpine` and `alpine-fat`.
 Once there are binary packages available, they can be released with the upstream packages.

 Table of Contents